romelgomez/docker-series-001/README.md

-# Docker with simple node project
+# Docker with simple node project example

-In this project you can se how is the Dockerfile with a simple node project
+In this project you can see how is the Dockerfile with a simple node project